nalapalu/Python_Projects/Kaggle_Titanic_Survival_Prediction_Project/README.md

 ## Results

-The model was evaluated using accuracy score and cross-validation.
-Final predictions were generated for the test dataset and exported for submission.
+The SVM model achieved the highest accuracy, at 77.9%.
+Grid search cross-validation enhanced the performance of the SVM model.

 ## Requirements